 The Group is exposed to equity securities price risk arising from listed equity investments held by the Group which are classified in the consolidated statement of financial position as financial assets at fair value through profit or loss.
-To manage its price risk arising from investments in equity securities and managed funds, the Group diversifies its portfolio.
+To manage its price risk arising from investments in equity securities, the Group diversifies its portfolio.

-At 31 December 2022, it is estimated that a general increase/decrease of 5 per cent of global major indices, with all other variables held constant, would decrease/increase the Group's loss for the year and increase/decrease the Group's equity by approximately HK\$6,609,000 (2021: HK\$8,048,000).
+At 31 December 2022, it is estimated that a general increase/decrease of 5 per cent of global major indices, with all other variables held constant, would increase/decrease the Group's profit for the year and increase/decrease the Group's equity by approximately HK\$2,929,000 (2021: increase/decrease the Group's profit for the year and increase/decrease the Group's equity by HK\$3,562,000).

-33.2.2 Credit risk
+31.2.3 Credit risk

-Financial instruments held by the Group that may subject to credit risk include cash equivalents, financial assets at fair value through profit or loss and trade and other receivables.
-Cash equivalents consist principally of deposits and short-term money market funds placed with major financial institutions which limit the exposure to credit risk.
+Financial instruments held by the Group that may be subject to credit risk include cash equivalents and trade and other receivables.
+Cash equivalents consist principally of deposits and short-term money market funds placed with major financial institutions.
 These instruments are short-term in nature and bear minimal risk.
 To date, the Group has not experienced any losses on cash equivalents.